mechabecca94/Tanks-Tutorial/README.md

 Uploaded my in-progress tutorial file to GitHub, which is 1/2 done or 1/2 not done depending on your life outlook.

 ## January 08 2018 ##
-In the beginning their was GitHub.
+In the beginning there was GitHub.